awsdocs/aws-panorama-developer-guide/docs-source/gettingstarted-devkit.md

 ## View the AWS Panorama Application SDK help<a name="gettingstarted-devkit-panoramasdk"></a>

-The AWS Panorama Application SDK is a Python library that is included in the appliance's software image\.
-You use it in your application code to interact with the appliance and model\.
+The AWS Panorama Application SDK is a Python library that is included in the developer kit's software image\.
+You use it in your application code to interact with the developer kit and model\.

 To see information about the library, load it into a Python interpreter and use the `help` command\.